WICG/canvas-color-space/CanvasColorSpaceProposal.md

 Values stored in WebGL's default back buffer are to be interpreted as being in the color space specified by the ``colorSpace`` attribute.
 Changing the ``colorSpace`` attribute is not destructive to the contents of the default back buffer.

-The value of ``colorSpace`` is latched for compositing at the same moment that the contents of the default back buffer are latched.
-It is supported to have multiple frames of different color spaces in flight simultaneously.

 The ``UNPACK_COLORSPACE_CONVERSION_WEBGL`` pixel storage parameter indicates the color space conversion that should be applied to ``HTMLImageElement`` sources passed to ``texImage2D`` and ``texSubImage2D``.
 In implementations in which a ``UNPACK_COLORSPACE_CONVERSION_WEBGL`` of ``BROWSER_DEFAULT_WEBGL`` causes a conversion to sRGB color space, it is recommended that this behavior be changed to be a conversion to the color space indicated by ``colorSpace``.